epfl-ada/ada-2021-project-hach/README.md

   - Has debate become more polarized?
   - Has the language complexity changed?
   - Is there any correlation between scientific vulgarization and the growing debate on climate change?
+- How do Greta's quotes compare to Donald Trump?
+- Did extreme weather events have any impact on how people talk about climate?
+Do we notice any changes in the sentiment score of the speakers?
-- Is there a quantifiable difference in the debate using the aforementioned metrics before and after Greta Thunberg?
+- Is there any quantifiable difference in the debate using the aforementioned metrics before and after Greta Thunberg?

 ### 3. Additional Datasets: